Vertices, Edges and Faces

 Let us look more closely at each of those:

-A vertex (plural: vertices) is a point where two or more straight lines meet.
+A vertex (plural: vertices) is a point where two or more line segments meet.

 It is a Corner.

 For a polygon an edge is a line segment on the boundary joining one vertex (corner point) to another.

 For a polyhedron an edge is a line segment where two faces meet.

 A face is any of the individual flat surfaces of a solid object.

 This tetrahedron has 4 faces (there is one face you can't see)